 Day 8: Rome

 The final stop on your journey through Italy is its capital, Rome.
-Called the “Eternal City”, you can’t leave Italy without a visit here.
+After all, you can’t leave Italy without a visit to the Eternal City.

 Day 9: Rome

-There are plenty more major landmarks and popular sights still on the cards for day two in Rome.
+There are plenty more major landmarks and popular sights on the cards for day two in Rome.

-Back in Rome proper, mix things up by first stopping at the Castel Sant Angelo and its moving bridge of saintly statues.
+Back in Rome proper, mix things up with a stop at the Castel Sant’Angelo and its moving bridge of saintly statues.
 It’s hard to believe that this fortress was originally an ancient Roman mausoleum.

 Day 10: Rome